Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 The grammar can be used to parse the above code as follows:
 * After getting the first token and realizing that we have an **if** pattern, we focus on the rule "`ifStatement`: '<gmark>if</gmark>' '<gmark>(</gmark>' <pmark>expression</pmark> '<gmark>)</gmark>' '<gmark>{</gmark>' <pmark>statements</pmark> '<gmark>}</gmark>'".
-* The rule informs that following the token **if** there ought to be the token **(**, followed by an _expression_, followed by the token **)**.
+* The rule informs that following the token <gmark>if</gmark> there ought to be the token <gmark>(</gmark>, followed by an <pmark>expression</pmark>, followed by the token <gmark>)</gmark>.
 And indeed, these requirements are satisfied by the input element `(x<0)`.
-* Next, we see that we now have to anticipate the token **{**, followed by _statements_, followed by the token **}**.
+* Next, we see that we now have to anticipate the token <gmark>{</gmark>, followed by <pmark>statements</pmark>, followed by the token <gmark>}</gmark>.
-Now, _statements_ is defined as 0 or more instances of statement, and statement, in turn, is either a letStatement, an ifStatement, or a whileStatement.
+Now, <pmark>statements</pmark> is defined as **0** or more instances of statement, and statement, in turn, is either:
+  * a **letStatement**,
+  * an **ifStatement**,
+  * or a **whileStatement**.
 * This expectation is met by the inner input element `if(y>0){...}` which is an `ifStatement`.

 The parser produces an exact correspondence between the given input, on the one hand, and the syntactic patterns admitted by the grammar rules, on the other.
-The correspondence can be represented by a data structure called a parse tree, also called a derivation tree, like the one shown in figure 10.4a.
+The correspondence can be represented by a data structure called a <bmark>parse tree</bmark>, also called a derivation tree, like the one shown in figure 10.4a.
 If such a tree can be constructed, the parser renders the input valid; otherwise, it can report that the input contains syntax errors.

 ![Figure 10.4](/docs/assets/nand-images/fig10.4a.png)

 ---

 A parser is an agent that operates according to a given grammar.
 The parser accepts as input a stream of tokens and attempts to produce as output the parse tree associated with the given input.
 In our case, the input is expected to be structured according to the Jack grammar, and the output is written in XML.

 There are several algorithms for constructing parse trees.
-The top-down approach, also known as recursive descent parsing, attempts to parse the tokenized input recursively, using the nested structures admitted by the language grammar.
-Such an algorithm can be implemented as follows.
-For every nontrivial rule in the grammar, we equip the parser program with a routine designed to parse the input according to that rule.
-For example, the grammar listed in figure 10.3 can be implemented using a set of routines named compileStatement, compileStatements, compileLet, compileIf, …, compileExpression, and so on.
+The top-down approach, also known as <bmark>recursive descent parsing</bmark>, attempts to parse the tokenized input recursively, using the nested structures admitted by the language grammar.
+Such an algorithm can be implemented as follows:

+> For every nontrivial rule in the grammar, we equip the parser program with a routine designed to parse the input according to that rule.

+For example, the grammar listed previously can be implemented using a set of routines named:
+* `compileStatement`,
+* `compileStatements`,
+* `compileLet`,
+* `compileIf`,
+* …,
+* `compileExpression`, and so on.

-The parsing logic of each compilexxx routine should follow the syntactic pattern specified by the right side of the xxx rule.
-For example, let us focus on the rule whileStatement: 'while' '(' expression ')' '{' statements '}'.
-According to our scheme, this rule will be implemented by a parsing routine named compileWhile.
-This routine should realize the left-to-right derivation logic specified by the pattern 'while' '(' expression ')' '{' statements '}'.
-Here is one way to implement this logic, using pseudocode:
+The parsing logic of each `compileXXX` routine should follow the syntactic pattern specified by the right side of the `XXX` rule.
+For example, according to our scheme, the **whileStatement** rule will be implemented by a parsing routine named `compileWhile`.
+This routine should realize the left-to-right derivation logic specified by the pattern "'<gmark>while</gmark>' '<gmark>(</gmark>' <pmark>expression</pmark> '<gmark>)</gmark>' '<gmark>{</gmark>' <pmark>statements</pmark> '<gmark>}</gmark>'".
+Below is the pseudocode for the `compileWhile` routine:

 ```
 // This routine implements the rule whileStatement: 'while' '(' expression ')' '{' statements '}'.